SimonM0/things-I-wish-I-knew-as-a-swift-beginner/README.md

 ## 10. Swift is more than just iOS development ;) (5, 7, 8 are the only swift-specific things)
 [/u/Terrible_Umpire](https://www.reddit.com/user/Terrible_Umpire) Pointed this one out to me 😙

-## 11. What the swift equivalent of a void function is
+## 11. What the swift equivalent of a void function is and how to type it
 I had trouble typing void functions in the beginnning, it wasn't as easy to find an example as I had hoped.
 So just putting this here for convienience.
 ```javascript
 // Javascript